chapel-lang/chapel/doc/rst/language/spec/domains.rst

 ~~~~~~~~~~~~~~~~

 The ``align`` operator can be applied to a rectangular domain value in
-order to change the alignment of a rectangular domain value.
-The
+order to create a domain with different alignment(s).
-right-hand operand to the ``align`` operator can either be an integral
+The right-hand operand to the ``align`` operator is the alignment value,
+which can be either an integral
 value or an integral tuple whose size matches the domain’s rank.

 .. code-block:: syntax

    domain-alignment-expression:
      domain-expression 'align' expression

-The type of the resulting domain is the same as the original domain but
+The type of the resulting domain is the same as the original domain.
-with ``stridable`` set to true.
-In the case of an integer alignment
+The resulting domain's range in each dimension is obtained
+by applying the ``align`` operator to the corresponding dimension
-value, the value of the resulting domain is computed by applying the
+of the operand domain and the alignment value if it is an integer,
-integer value to each range in the value using the ``align`` operator.
-In the case of a tuple alignment value, the resulting domain’s value is
+or the corresponding component of the alignment value if it is a tuple.
-computed by applying each tuple component to the corresponding range
-using the ``align`` operator.

 .. _Domain_Slicing: